 Tensor Fasciae Latae Pain Trigger Point Symptoms

-Patients with Tensor Fasciae Latae pain trigger points or tightness tend to have issues with sitting too long.
-After sitting for a long period, patients with TFL symptoms may report pain in the upper outer thigh area - as shown on the right hand side of the image below.
+Folks with Tensor Fasciae Latae trigger points or tightness tend to have issues with sitting too long.
+After sitting for a long period, patients with TFL symptoms may report pain in the upper outer thigh area - as shown in the image above .

-The TFL muscle works hard during running, since it is active during foot-plant to keep the body upright as well as during leg swing to bring the leg forward for the next step.
+Tensor Fasciae Latae works hard during running since it is active during foot-plant to keep the body upright, as well as during leg swing to bring the leg forward for the next step.
 Running can cause pain referred to the upper/outer thigh when TFL trigger points are in the picture.

-Tensor Fasciae Latae Pain Pattern : On the left portion of the image are the TFL muscle and the trigger point locations.
-On the right portion is the referred Tensor Fasciae Latae pain pattern (sketched with the diagonal lines) and trigger point locations.
+Tensor Fasciae Latae Pain Pattern : The left portion of the image is the TFL muscle and the trigger point locations.
+The right portion is the referred Tensor Fasciae Latae pain pattern (sketched with the diagonal lines) and trigger point locations

 Tensor Fasciae Latae Pain Relief:

 Tensor Fasciae Latae pain and trigger points can be worked by the hands, a lacrosse ball, or the QL Claw device.
 The TFL muscle is compact, hard, and dense, so working it will require some pressure and time.
 The hands may tire after 15-30 seconds.
 I like the QL Claw for this purpose because it stays on the ground and is a nice, therapeutic material for massage (see here for trying your luck with foam rolling TFL).

 The QL Claw product was designed to release the 5 muscles that contribute to low back pain.
-Although Tensor Fasciae Latae is not one of the 5 lower back pain specific muscle, QL Claw can massage the TFL as effectively as any muscle.
-Own your muscles and buy your QL Claw today!
+Although Tensor Fasciae Latae is not one of the 5 lower back pain specific muscle, QL Claw can massage the TFL as effectively as any.
+Own your muscle pain and buy your QL Claw today!